nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 * DynamicOpenVR\
 * beatsaber.vrmanifest

+After you have deleted the above, restart SteamVR, go back to Manage Controller Settings for Beat Saber, and make sure that the "Default" option is selected (not "Custom").
+If you get an error saying something about the action manifest missing, double-check that you deleted **all** the files and folders listed above, and try following the steps below:

+1. Close SteamVR.
+2. Go to the `config` folder inside your Steam installation folder (usually `C:\Program Files (x86)\Steam`)
+3. Open the `appconfig.json` file in any text editor (e.g. Notepad).
+4. Remove the line `"D:\\SteamLibrary\\steamapps\\common\\Beat Saber\\beatsaber.vrmanifest",` (should be the first line under `manifest_paths: [`) and save the file.
+5. Restart SteamVR once again and make sure that "Default" is selected in Manage Controller Bindings for Beat Saber.

-If you're still having issues after removing all of these, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
+If you're still having issues after following all of these steps, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).